Champii/dotfiles/README.md

       - Allow braces for nested blocks ?
       - String interpolation ?
       - Replace the Type1OrType2 with an implem of Either<Type1, Type2>
+      - Remove the `,` separator for arguments and follow haskell fn call format ?

   - Desugar
     - Operator precedence